DavudSafarli/twitter/README.md

 ## Twitter clone

-The goal by building this project is to practice `Event-Sourcing` and varios other technologies.
+The goal by building this project is to practice `Event-Sourcing`, `TDD`, and varios other technologies.
 Techs that will be used in the project:
 - Go
 - Relational Database: Postgres